SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ```
-when the aggregation catalogue considers the `dct:identifier` sufficient for determining equality.
+when the aggregation catalogue considers the `dct:identifier` sufficient and sole basis for determining equality.

 #### example guideline: add aggregator identifiers

-Now suppose the aggregated catalogue Aggr would need uniform identifiers for it search index, then the catalogue should enrich each dataset as follows
+When the aggregated catalogue Aggr would need uniform identifiers for it search index, then the catalogue should enrich each dataset as follows (considering the result according situation A above):
 ```
 ex:cataggr a dcat:Catalog.
 ex:cataggr dcat:dataset ex:cat1-d1, ex:cat1-d2, ex:cat1-d3, ex:cat2-d1.